Kefentse99/loansproject/README.md

-# loansproject
+# Django Customer Mangement System
-A django web application for loan managment
+A django web application for loan managment , CRUD operations in